A Decade Marked By Outrage Over Drug Prices

 Sovaldi was heralded as a turning point for people with hepatitis C when the FDA approved the medicine in 2013.
 It was the first drug that could cure most cases of the chronic liver disease in just a few months — and without the debilitating side effects of previous treatments.
 But there was a catch: Sovaldi was priced at $1,000 per pill.
 To rid a patient of the hepatitis C virus would cost $84,000 per person.

 State health systems struggled to pay for the treatment, and health insurers denied the drug to all but the sickest patients.
-An investigation led by Iowa Republican Sen. Chuck Grassley and Oregon Democractic Sen. Ron Wyden found that state Medicaid programs spent more than $1 billion on the drug in 2014, but less than 2.4% of Medicaid patients with hepatitis C got Sovaldi.
+An investigation led by Iowa Republican Sen. Chuck Grassley and Oregon Democratic Sen. Ron Wyden found that state Medicaid programs spent more than $1 billion on the drug in 2014, but less than 2.4% of Medicaid patients with hepatitis C got Sovaldi.

-"There were potentially a million people in the Medicaid program who had hepatitis C," Matt Salo, executive director of the National Association of Medicaid Directors, tells Shots.
+"There were potentially a million people in the Medicaid program who had hepatitis C," Matt Salo, executive director of the National Association of Medicaid Directors, told Shots.
 "At the list price that we were getting back in 2014, 2015, we would have spent as much on that one drug for this one condition as we would have for every other drug in the entire Medicaid program combined."

 Now, there are a few other brand-name hepatitis C cures on the market, creating some competition.